buzkall/teachable-reports-export/README.md

 ### Usage
 It should receive at least one parameter: the student's email
-The second parameter it's optional, and it's a filename in which the output data will be saved, if set
+The second parameter it's optional, and it's a filename in which the output data will be saved (if set, otherwise, output will be echoed in terminal)

     python getUserReport.py STUDENT_EMAIL